xiongyumail/esp_lua/README.md

 Here callback is bound to STD I/O stream, just to show how to use it, you can also map it to other devices, such as LCD.

-Complex terminal commands will be limited because they are not standard I/O. As a result, many linenoise features are not available.
+Complex terminal commands will be limited because they are not standard I/O. As a result, many lua_linenoise features are not available.

 ```c
 #include "esp_lua.h"